Calm1403/School-Notes/README.md

-Note that the format of documents only applies to notes written in the .txt format, so If you've decided to include notes in a format that you like written using other programs, like word for instance, you could ignore this, but it's always nice to have some coherency, so you could attempt to mimick it if you're comfortable with that.
+Note that the format of documents only applies to notes written in the .txt format, so If you've decided to include notes in a format that you like written using other programs, like word for instance, you could ignore this, but it's always nice to have some coherency, so you could attempt to mimic it if you're comfortable with that.

 If you want to deviate from the format if you're not using a .txt format, please